rax-incubate/gcp-mc-demo/README.md

 # gcp-multi-cloud-demo
+A multi cloud (AWS and GCP) design using Anthos and Alloy DB.

 Presented at ![](png/next-23.jpeg)

 ## Overview

-A multi cloud (AWS and GCP) design using Anthos and Alloy DB.
-In this article, we will deploy the following to demonstrate the multicloud capabilities of various Google Cloud products.
-This reference architecture is demonstrated on AWS and GCP but it can easily be extended to Azure,  on premise private cloud  or an edge data center.
-While this provides, a clear reference architecture for re-use the primary objective is to demostrate the art of the possible and/or a viable starting point for your design choices.
+In this article, we will demonstrate the multicloud capabilities of various Google Cloud products.
+The reference architecture is build and demonstrated on AWS and GCP but it can easily be extended to Azure,  on premise private cloud  or an edge data center.
+While this provides, a clear reference architecture for re-use the primary objective is to demonstrate the art of the possible and a viable starting point for your design choices.

-At an high level, we will cover :-
+We will be covering the following:-

- - Example applications that are deployed across two cloud (AWS, GCP) using a consistent GitOps deployment model delivered by Anthos Config Management (ACM).
+ - Sample applications that are deployed across two cloud (AWS, GCP) using a consistent GitOps deployment model delivered by Anthos Config Management (ACM).

- - An consistent database layer using Postgres compatible AlloyDB and AlloyDB Omni.
+ - A relational database layer using Postgres compatible AlloyDB and AlloyDB Omni.

- - An Object storage model using both Google Cloud Storage (GCS) and Amazon S3.
+ - A analytics database layer using Big Query and Object storage using Amazon S3.

- - Necessary cloud-vendor-native constructs like VPC and Load balancers.
+ - All necessary cloud-vendor-native constructs like VPC and Load balancers.

- - Local testing options.

  - The lessons we learnt in doing this, what worked well, what doesn't.

  - Step by Step deployment using Terraform, gcloud cli and Kubernetes cli.

-From an implementation standpoint, the following get deployed at the end of this exercise :-
+From an implementation standpoint, the following Cloud resources are deployed :-

  - On GCP
     - A GCP Project